aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cellwatchcollection/_index.md

 ```

-Adds [CellWatch](../../com.aspose.cells/cellwatch) with row and column.
+Adds [CellWatch](../../com.aspose.cells/cellwatch) with a row and a column.

 **Parameters:**
 | Parameter | Type | Description |